Best Sony Zoom Lens (Telephoto Full Frame & Crop Sensor)

 The Sony 24-70mm f/2.8 is similar in size to what you get from the Canon and Nikon equivalent, but with an increase in sharpness and performance.
 Yes, that makes it the sharpest 24-70mm lens I have ever used.

 Lens flare and distortion were acceptable and manageable.
-It may not have a beautiful flare but it was not disruptive and could be easily removed later in most cases.
+It may not have a beautiful flare but it was not disruptive and could be easily removed using the right photo editing software in most cases.

-Additionally, I didn’t note any issues with chromatic abberation and the color/contrast was excellent.
+Additionally, I didn’t note any issues with chromatic or spherical aberration and the color/contrast was excellent.

 The autofocus on the Sony 24-70mm f/2.8 was quick and accurate.
 I never had any issues with focusing, even in very dark rooms.
-Additionally it has a focus hold button that can be programed to Eye AF, making two handed shooting efficient and a lot of fun.
+Additionally, it has a focus hold button that can be programmed to Eye AF, making two-handed shooting efficient and a lot of fun.

 As you would expect at this price point, the Sony 24-70mm f/2.8 G-Master was a top performer!